snar2019/mlops-GA/README.md

+## This is Revenue prediction project for e-commerce client

-# Codes to start with the project:
+### Codes to start with the project:

 create env